Willian199/dart_ddi/README.md

 `Use Case`: Creating instances of transient objects like data repositories or request handlers.

 `Note`:
-        - Dispose functions, aroundDipose and PreDispose mixin are not supported.
+        - `Dispose` functions, `Interceptor.aroundDipose` and `PreDispose` mixin are not supported.
-        - PreDetroy mixins are not supported.
-Use Interceptor.aroundDestroy instead.
+        - `PreDestroy` mixins are not supported.
+Use `Interceptor.aroundDestroy` instead.

 ## Object
-`Description`: Registers an Object in the Object Scope, ensuring it is created once and shared throughout the entire application, functioning similarly to a Singleton.
+`Description`: Registers an Object in the Object Scope, ensuring it is created once and shared throughout the entire application, working like Singleton.

 `Recommendation`: Suitable for objects that are stateless or have shared state across the entire application.

 `Use Case`: Application or device properties, like platform or dark mode settings, where the object's state needs to be consistent across the entire application.

+`Note`:
+        - `Interceptor.aroundDipose` and `PreDispose` mixin are not supported.
+You can just destroy the instance.
+        - If you call dispose, no one children will be disposed.

 ## Common Considerations:
 `Single Registration`: Ensure that the instance to be registered is unique for a specific type or use qualifiers to enable the registration of multiple instances of the same type.

-`Memory Management`: Be aware of memory implications for long-lived objects, especially in the Singleton and Application scopes.
+`Memory Management`: Be aware of memory implications for long-lived objects, especially in the Singleton and Object scopes.

 `Nested Instances`: Avoid unintentional coupling by carefully managing instances within larger-scoped objects.